-Speaking of other easy meals, be sure to check out my Smoked Chicken Legs for another fast and easy recipe.
-Recipes that offer versatility are my favorite.
+Speaking of other easy meals, be sure to check out my Mexican-themed Venison Casserole for another fast and easy recipe.
+It is one of our favorite dinner ideas lately.

 Ingredients